Apomorphine is used for 'off' episodes in Parkinson's disease. It is given by injection.

 |Available as||Injection, pen injector, or pre-filled syringe|

 If you have Parkinson's disease, some of the cells in the substantia nigra region of your brain will have become damaged.
 Over time, this happens to more and more cells.
 As cells are damaged, the amount of dopamine that is produced is reduced.
-A combination of the reduction of cells and a low level of dopamine in the cells in this part of the brain causes nerve messages to your muscles to become slowed and abnormal.
-This produces the typical symptoms of Parkinson's disease: tremor, stiffness and slow movement.
+A low level of dopamine in the brain causes the messages that control your muscles to become slowed and abnormal.
+This produces the typical symptoms of Parkinson's disease: shakiness (tremor), stiffness and slow movement.

 Your treatment with apomorphine will be supervised by a doctor who specialises in treating people with Parkinson's disease.
 The first few doses will be given while you are being looked after in hospital.